 - Stabilization of, and possible elimination of, diabetes

-Weight-bearing exercise offers the additional benefits of increased:
+Weight-bearing exercise offers additional benefits of increasing the following:

 - Range of motion